tyler-insight/insight-2017/README.md

 ### Images
 All of the original images are located inside *unsized-img*, the reason for this is because there is a command that we run which will automatically resize images for different screen sizes and then place those images inside the *img* directory.
 So keep all of your original clean images inside the *unsized-img* directory.
 Typically these images should be around 1800px in width or height.
 They'll be optimized later so don't worry too much about that!

+### Data
+Both the employee list and the services list can both be found under the *_data* directory.

+### Site
+The *_site* directory is the compiled directory with all of the final files.
+The contents of this folder is what will be uploaded to the actual website.

+### Styles
+Do not make style changes in the *css* directory.
+The styles for the website are all in the *_scss* directory.
+Each individual page has had its own style sheet setup for styles unique to that page, and then there are sheets setup for general styling like the footer or typography.
+The *_variables.scss* sheet as site wide variables that can be used in your scss sheets.

 ## Usage